bramee/practice_project/README.md

-# practice_project
+# practice_project Mushroom Dataset
         repository for practice projects from DTI.

 Here I have explained about the classification problem with encoding technique and applied different algorithms and cross validation score to improve the accuracy score.